-- · Medical Student, M4; 2021 MOLA-MRF Scholar - · University of Chicago Pritzker School of Medicine - Implementation of a medical school OSCE that screens for Intimate partner violence in Spanish speaking patients outcomes, chronic disease, mental health problems and death.
+- · Medical Student, M4, 2021 MOLA-MRF Scholar - · University of Chicago Pritzker School of Medicine intimate partner which can result in sexual, physical, psychological, and reproductive injuries including negative pregnancy outcomes, chronic disease, mental health problems and death.
 In the US, more than one-third of Hispanic women (37.1%) have experienced rape, physical violence, or stalking by an intimate partner in their lifetime.
 Latina women, especially those who are immigrants, have an increased vulnerability to intimate partner violence, yet they also have a low rate of using formal services.